CODESYS

-Introduction

 CODESYS is developed and marketed by the CODESYS Group that is headquartered in Kempten.
 The company was founded in 1994 under the name 3S-Smart Software Solutions.
 It was renamed in 2018 and 2020 to Codesys Group / Codesys GmbH.
 Version 1.0 of CODESYS was released in 1994.
 Licenses of the CODESYS Development System are free of charge and can be installed legally without copy protection on further workstations.

 Integrated use cases

 The tool covers different aspects of industrial automation in one surface:

 Engineering

 The five programming languages for application programming defined in the IEC 61131-3 are available in the CODESYS development environment.